-Usually this means studying sales rebuttal scripts and collecting an arsenal of prepared responses to dozens upon dozens of specific objections.
-These curated responses usually end up coming from a generic sales script source.
-This approach is problematic, as the hundreds of sales scripts available online are too broad, or fixated on making the sale, not making a customer.
-Meaning, these scripts are almost always not relevant enough to speak in a meaningful way to your prospect.
+Usually, sales rebuttal scripts are provided as part of your sales onboarding and offer an arsenal of prepared responses to dozens of specific objections.
+These curated responses usually end up coming from a generic sales script source, which can be problematic because these scripts are almost always not specific enough to speak in a meaningful way to your prospect.

 So what do you do?
-Going into battle without a game plan won’t work, but that doesn’t mean that pre-canned replies are necessarily the best way to handle an objection.
+Going into battle without a game plan won’t work, but that doesn’t mean that pre-canned replies are necessarily the best way to handle an objection, either.

-Instead of listing out lines of dialogue for you to memorize, let’s “teach you to fish”, to not only understand how to create your own scripts, but have a tactical tool to use against objections on the fly.
-But before we dive into the “how”, we need to understand the “what”.
+The strongest sales scripts are those you create naturally in the conversation.
+Instead of memorizing lines of dialogue, you should learn to “fish”—to not only understand how to create your own scripts but have a tactical tool to use against objections on the fly.
+But before we dive into the “how,” we need to understand the “what.”

-Before we refine this definition, let’s consider your options when handling an objection.
+To redefine this more accurately, let’s first consider your options when handling a sales objection.
 You have three choices in most sales situations:

-- Redirect – aka take control of the conversation.
+- Redirect: aka taking control of the conversation.
 This tactic lets you prolong and steer the conversation away from the objection towards value statements.

-As you can see, choices two and three are the only professionally viable options.
-Option two is less optimal, as it promotes taking an argumentative stance with a prospect, a surefire way to say goodbye to a closed sale for good.
-That leaves us with redirect as the ideal plan of attack when dealing with a prospect’s objection.
+As you can see, the third choice is the best and most professional option.
+Option two is less optimal, as it promotes taking an argumentative stance with a prospect—a surefire way to say goodbye to a sale for good.
+Option one should only be considered once the prospect has been deemed lost.
+So that leaves us with redirect as the ideal plan of attack when dealing with a prospect’s objection.

-Redirection can be incredibly effective because the tactic is imbued with the Challenger sales methodology, allowing a rep to politely wrestle control of the conversation back from a prospect and drive a shaky sale to a close.
-Redirection is also a great way to dig up challenges and open up a prospect, particularly in the early phases of a sale.
+A sales rebuttal can be incredibly effective because the tactic is imbued with the challenger sales methodology, allowing a rep to politely wrestle control of the conversation back from a prospect and drive a shaky sale to a close.
+Redirection is also a great way to dig up additional challenges and open up a prospect, particularly in the early discovery phases of a deal.